FOCUS: Flexible Optimizable Counterfactual Explanations for Tree Ensembles: Related Work

 \subsection{Adversarial Examples}

 Adversarial examples are a type of counterfactual example with the additional constraint that the minimal perturbation results in an alternative prediction that is \emph{incorrect}.
 There are a variety of methods for generating adversarial examples \cite{goodfellow_explaining_2015,szegedy_intriguing_2014,su_one_2019,brown_adversarial_2018}; a more complete overview can be found in \cite{biggio_wild_2018}.

-The main difference between adversarial examples and counterfactual examples is in the intent: adversarial examples are meant to \emph{fool} the model, whereas counterfactual examples are meant to \emph{explain} the model.\footnote{However, it also is possible to use counterfactual examples for fooling, and adversarial examples for explaining, as they are closely related.} Another difference is that adversarial examples are typically studied in the context of image classification, whereas counterfactual examples are usually studied in the context of tabular or textual data.
-Perturbations to pixels in an image often result in changes that are undetectable to the human eye, whereas perturbations to feature values or the presence/absence of terms in a sentence are meant to be detectable, since this is what the explanation is created from.
+The main difference between adversarial examples and counterfactual examples is in the intent: adversarial examples are meant to \emph{fool} the model, whereas counterfactual examples are meant to \emph{explain} the model.